mhumpula/trio-mysql/docs/source/user/index.rst

 User Guide
 ------------

-The PyMySQL user guide explains how to install PyMySQL and how to contribute to the library as a developer.
+The Trio-MySQL user guide explains how to install Trio-MySQL and how to contribute to the library as a developer.